akseidel/aksSprinkSpacerCS/README.md

 - The **Dominator** box indicates which dimension, if it does, drives the optimum spacing.
 There are some space and sprinkler design limits where there is only one optimum solution spacing X by Y where a spacing layout Y by X actually requires more sprinklers.
 - In the image shown the optimum spacing is 14.42 x 10.89.
 If this space has a 2 foot module ceiling tile layout that requires the sprinklers to be spaced in 2 foot increments then the layout design has to be 14 feet in the L direction to meet the design limits selections.
 - For the image shown if the space is going to have upright sprinklers the **Max Frm Wall** and the **Even Dist Between** numbers are used for making free air sprinkler location placement decisions.

+### To Do

+This application goes back 15 years or more to an Autodesk AutoCAD VBA version that is used in combination with a graphic layout template that the application could synchronize with the tool.
+The graphic layout provides a snapping grid for placing sprinklers and allows the layout to be visualized with the AutoCAD space graphics.
+In AutoCAD this implementation is essentially instantaneous and therefore the tool has benefits.

+The To Do for this application is to provide a similar device in an AutoDesk Revit application.
+Unfortunately the awkward and sluggish UI for Revit, plus its additional complications associated with the Revit model schemes, severely dampens the incentive for pursuing a solution.